MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-version-profiles-java.md

 ### Trust the Azure Stack CA root certificate

-If you are using the ASDK, you must trust the CA root certificate on your remote machine.
-You will not need to do this with the integrated systems.
+If you're using the Azure Stack Development Kit (ASDK), you must trust the CA root certificate on your remote machine.
+You don't need to do this with the integrated systems.

 #### Windows

 1. Export the Azure Stack self-signed certificate to your desktop.

-1. In a command prompt, change directory to %JAVA_HOME%\bin.
+1. In a command prompt, change directory to `%JAVA_HOME%\bin`.

 1. Run the following command: